-See "Sample Ant Build File for TemperatureService" on page 2-22 for a full sample build.xml file that contains additional targets from those described in this procedure, such as clean, undeploy, client, and run.
+See Section 2.3.3, "Sample Ant Build File for TemperatureService" for a full sample build.xml file that contains additional targets from those described in this procedure, such as clean, undeploy, client, and run.
 The full build.xml file also uses properties, such as \${ear-dir}, rather than always using the hard-coded name for the EAR directory.